-• an interest list
+an interest list individual

-person withdraws;
+withdraws;

-Case Action Date Form Is Mailed or Given to Applicant or Recipient Effective Date to be Entered on Form 2065-A, Notification of Community Care Services • a DAHS facility- initiated recipient does not want to have the initial paperwork processed for continued DAHS services; 12 calendar days before the case is closed.
-12 calendar days following the date Form 2065-A is mailed. • changes in federal law or state regulations require that services be decreased or terminated for an entire categorical recipient group; Before the date of action.
-Services continue only through the termination date of the categorical recipient group, even if appealed. • of functional ineligibility for personal attendant services (PAS) or loss of the need for six hours of PAS; 12 calendar days before the case is closed (only at annual review).
-12 calendar days following the date Form 2065-A is mailed. • a recipient moves to a skilled or intermediate care facility, or any other facility where 24-hour supervision is available; • • The date the recipient entered the facility. a recipient threatens their health or safety or others; a recipient or someone in their home threatens the department Within two business days of the date information is The date CCSE staff become aware of the action.
-Services are not reinstated before the outcome of the appeal hearing.
+(Case Action Date Form Is Mailed/Given to Individual Effective Date to be Entered on Form 2065-A, Notification of Community Care Services • a DAHS facility- initiated individual does not want to have the initial paperwork processed for continued DAHS services; 12 full days before the case is closed.
+12 full calendar days following the date Form 2065-A is mailed.
+If Day 12 falls on a weekend or holiday, the effective date is the following workday. • changes in federal law or state regulations require that services be reduced or terminated for an entire categorical individual group; Prior to the date of action.
+Services continue only through the termination date of the categorical individual group, even if appealed. • of functional ineligibility for personal attendant services (PAS) or loss of the need for six hours of PAS; 12 full days before the case is closed 12 full calendar days following the date Form 2065-A is mailed.
+If Day 12 falls on a weekend or holiday, the effective date is the following workday. • an individual moves to a skilled or intermediate care facility, or any other facility where 24-hour supervision is available; Within two workdays of the date the case worker receives the information that a nursing facility stay is permanent or notification of the effective date.
+The date the individual entered the facility.